Harsha85018/NeoCarbon/README.md

-# decarbonus
+# NEOcarbon

-A new Flutter project.
+A new Flutter project based on calculating your carbon emission footprint by answering a series of predefined questions which adds to the input and hence calculates your annual carbon emissions and further gives you variety of options to offset your emissions.

+#Techstack used

 ## Getting Started